yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">WHAT'S NEWS</font></span>
+### Nov, 2019

+* Attended ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM) on Nov.
+25th, 2019, in Miami, and presented two accepted papers.
+One paper was one of the Best Paper Finalists.

 ### Oct, 2019
 * We submitted one recent paper on multi-AP wireless LAN to [IEEE/ACM Transactions on Networking](https://ton.lids.mit.edu/index.html).